namegitser/Hotel-Booking-Data-Visualization/README.md

 # Hotel-Booking-Data-Visualization
-Visual Analysis of Hotel Booking Data using POWERBI and MS SQL

------REQUIREMENTS-----
-1) Is our Hotel Revenue growing yearly(We have two types of hotels)?
-2) Should we Increase our Parking lot size?
-3) Trends in the data?

------Procedure------
-1) Since, we have two types of hotels so we will start by analyzing accordingly.
-Starting with cleaning of data.
-2) For parking lot size, we have to understand that is there any trend in guest with personal cars.
-3) We will write queries to retrieve data for analysis.
-I am doing it in MS SQL Server you may choose according to your needs and expertise.

-----Findings------

-1) The revenue for 2018-2019 -- $1.64M,
-                   2019-2020 -- $6.62M,
-                   2020-2021 -- $3.96M
-   ##THe revenue for the year 2020-2021 has decreased significantly and the major reason for this this COVID-19 epidemic.
+This project presents an insightful analysis of hotel booking data, utilizing both MS SQL and POWERBI for data processing and visualization.
+By examining key aspects of the data, the project aims to provide actionable insights for optimizing revenue and guest experiences.

+-----------------Requirements:

+1)Annual Revenue Growth: The analysis aims to determine whether the hotel's revenue has been growing yearly, taking into consideration the presence of two types of hotels.

+2)Parking Lot Expansion: The project evaluates the necessity of increasing parking lot size by investigating trends in guest preferences regarding personal vehicles.

+3)Trend Identification: Through data visualization, the project seeks to identify trends within the booking data that could impact decision-making.

+------------------Procedure:

+The project begins with a comprehensive data cleaning process, ensuring accurate and reliable insights.
+It then focuses on analyzing the data for each type of hotel individually.
+The assessment of parking lot size necessity involves understanding guest behavior related to personal vehicles.
+The data retrieval and analysis process is conducted in MS SQL Server, ensuring flexibility based on the user's expertise and requirements.

+-------------------Findings:

+1)Revenue Insights: The revenue trends for consecutive years are as follows: 2018-2019 ($1.64M), 2019-2020 ($6.62M), and 2020-2021 ($3.96M).
+Notably, the revenue for 2020-2021 exhibited a significant decrease, largely attributed to the COVID-19 epidemic.

-2) The need of extra parking space is not necessary.
+2)Parking Lot Assessment: The analysis reveals that the expansion of the parking lot is not necessary, potentially saving costs associated with infrastructure.

-3) The maximum Revenue is generated in Summer months.
-4) The overall trend is on positive side.
+3)Seasonal Revenue Peaks: The majority of revenue is generated during the summer months, indicating a need for targeted strategies during this period.

+4)Positive Trend: Overall, the analysis indicates a positive trend, suggesting opportunities for growth and improvement.